Saturday, October 18, 2025

 Hello There,

-This week I have Sit and Sew at Be Sew Creative, stitching with my Colcha Embroidery Group and then a class with my Flower Box Group.
+This week I have Sit and Sew at Be Sew Creative, stitching with my Colcha Embroidery Group and then another fun filled class with my Flower Box Group.

-I finished another audiobook by Jojo Moyes (review below) as well as working on some NetGalley ARCs.
+I finished another audiobook by Jojo Moyes (review below) as well as some read reads from NetGalley and my local library.

 Take good care and, as Daddy used to say,